-If you’re interested in learning more about meditation’s effects on the brain, Altered Traits: What Science Reveals About How Meditation Changes Your Mind, Brain, and Body by Daniel Goleman and Richard Davidson will provide you with insights and plenty of food for thought.
+If you’re interested in learning more about meditation’s effects on the brain, check out our companion article What Happens to your Mind, Brain and Body During Meditation.
+Also, Altered Traits: What Science Reveals About How Meditation Changes Your Mind, Brain, and Body by Daniel Goleman and Richard Davidson will provide you with insights and plenty of food for thought.

 But meditation won’t change your brain for the better unless you actually sit down and practice!
 Keen on meditating and ready for some guidance to get you started or keep it fresh?
 Mindworks App is a great resource.
 You can download the app and enjoy a free 14-day trial period that will give you access to a wealth of clear, easy-to-follow instructions, guided meditations, inspiring talks and programs presented by internationally renowned meditation experts.
 What are you waiting for, Einstein?